<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 By Pica9 on June 13, 2019

-Solving 3 Biggest Distributed Enterprise Marketing Challenges
+Solving 3 Biggest Enterprise Marketing Challenges

-Brand managers for distributed enterprise marketing are in charge of marketing initiatives that may reach thousands or even millions of consumers.
+Brand managers for distributed enterprise brands are in charge of marketing initiatives that may reach thousands or even millions of consumers.
 Enterprise marketers today face serious competitive pressures, mounting demand for original content and a media landscape that is only becoming more fragmented.

 Gartner Research Director, Bryan Yeager, describes the current marketing climate for the largest companies as one in which, “New channels and platforms that enable marketers to engage audiences are multiplying at a lightning pace.”

-What is Distributed Enterprise Marketing?
+What is Enterprise Marketing?

 While the definition of enterprise can vary significantly, for the purpose of this discussion, we are defining an enterprise as an organization that operates with annual revenues of $100 million or more.